 Welsh Government guidance for schools on communicating with parents and obtaining consent: parents and parental responsibility: guidance for schools

-ICO guide to data protection: guide to Data Protection (ICO)
+ICO guide to data protection: UK GDPR guide (ICO)

 ICO guidance for education establishments: schools, universities and colleges (ICO)

-As stated above, in order to be able to use your child’s biometric information, the written consent of at least one parent is required.
-However, consent given by one parent will be overridden if the other parent objects in writing to the use of their child’s biometric information.
-Similarly, if your child objects to this, the school [or college] cannot collect or use their biometric information for inclusion on the automated recognition system.
+- that the written consent of at least one parent or a carer is required; that consent given by one parent will be overridden if the other parent objects in writing to the use of their child’s biometric information.
+Similarly, if the learner objects to this, the school or college cannot collect or use their biometric information for inclusion on any automated recognition system

 Further information and guidance